 We have two meteor showers guaranteed to put on a good show every year.
 The first of these, the Perseids, reaches its peak in the early hours of August 12th, but you could begin your meteor watch as soon as it gets dark on the 11th.

 To see the most shooting stars, be sure to get away from the bright lights of a town or city and look towards the north and east.
+(See our best places for stargazing for some ideas.)
 Under ideal conditions, you could expect to see around 100 meteors an hour, and with the Moon a crescent in the evening sky, it shouldn’t brighten the sky too much.

 October 25th – Mercury & Venus at Their Best